 The last few weeks we’ve been heavily hands on in geography.
 What we found out is that when you actually make a model of something you have to pay attention to its qualities.
 The details.
 The boundaries and borders.
 These hands on geography activities also help the child see the big picture.
 To think of the Creator.
-Sometimes, a geography project helps children to fix a portion of the history timeline in their minds.
+Sometimes, a hands on geography project helps children to fix a portion of the history timeline in their minds.

 This is a rather long post because I share our adventures from the last few weeks – for our age range of children from four to 15.
 Really, each of these projects could be a separate post but I wanted you to see how all of these work with multiple ages.
 I hope these examples will give you some ideas, options, layers and levels of studies for fun geography and history learning in your home.
 First of all…